merijn/haskellFoldIndent/README.rst

 -------------------

 Bugs/unintended behaviour:
-   * reindenting ruins indentation of nested where clauses and let/in
    * haskell syntax in multiline comments
    * multiline comments in general
    * line continuations triggered by (, [ and {